tamirgen/hidow/README.md

  - PRODUCTS- this section has two models in use:
     - Categories: the admin can view, add, remove and edit any category in the section.
     - Products: the admin can view, add, remove and edit any product in the section.

-- REVIEWS- this section has two models in use:
-    - Products: the admin can view, add, remove and edit any product in the section.
     - Reviews: the admin can view, add, remove and edit any review in the section.

-    - Reviews:
+- Warranty- this section has one model:
+    - Warranty registrations: the admin can view, add, remove and edit any registration in the section.

 ![admin panel](https://github.com/tamirgen/hidow/blob/main/media/readme-admin-panel.jpg?raw=true)